jupyterlab/frontends-team-compass/rfc/development-cycle.md

 To make a release go to {as yet unspecified page we will build} and you will see a list of all the open branches.
 Each branch will show you the number of commits since the last release on that branch.
 Also on each branch will be buttons for each of the releases you can make from that branch.
 Any branch which has a release ongoing (currently running) will show that.
 You can also delete any version branch from this UI where the last commit was a final version.

+### Extension Authors

+Be sure to allow multiple major versions of a package, like `^2 || ^3` if they are both compatible.
+We should be clear about documenting this so extension authors can release extensions that are compatible with multiple major versions of JupyterLab.

 ### Bots